FaserF/ha-dieliga/README.md

 [![Open your Home Assistant instance and start setting up a new integration.](https://my.home-assistant.io/badges/config_flow_start.svg)](https://my.home-assistant.io/redirect/config_flow_start/?domain=dieliga)

 ### Configuration Variables
-- **team name**: input your dieliga teamname (it usually is your dieliga subdomain, f.e.: teamname.dieliga.de)
+- **base url**: input the base url from the dieliga that should be tracked.
+For example https://www.ost.volleyball-freizeit.de (please do not append a '/' in the end!).
+- **liga id**: input your liga id, that should be tracked.
+Unfortunatly this changes every new season.
+You can recieve it by opening Schedule & Table in your browser and then copying the 4/5 digit ID from there.
+You can find the ID here, as an example this would be 1031: https://www.ost.volleyball-freizeit.de/schedule/overview/1031
 - **refresh time**: the refresh interval in minutes
-- **event limit**: the event limit count that should be fetched
-- **fetch player info**: try player info fetching (like event response) or not -> If the events are not public, you can disable this to lower the traffic
-- **fetch comments**: try event comments fetching -> If the events are not public, you can disable this to lower the traffic

-**IMPORTANT: Currently it looks like sign in by "bots" are blocked from dieliga, therefore login wont work (yet)**
-- **username** (optional - without less informations can be fetched): input your dieliga username (usually an email)
-- **password** (optional - without less informations can be fetched): input your dieliga password

 ## Sensor Attributes
-The data is being refreshed every 30 minutes per default, unless otherwise defined in the refresh time.
+The data is being refreshed every 1440 minutes (once a day) per default, unless otherwise defined in the refresh time.

 ## Bug reporting
 Open an issue over at [github issues](https://github.com/FaserF/ha-dieliga/issues).
 Please prefer sending over a log with debugging enabled.